 1 • Open Device Management, Managed Network Elements.
-2 From the Managed Network Elements list, select the NE you need to restore.
-3 Perform one of the following to find the backup you need to restore: a.
+2 From the Managed Naturals Flamenta list, colors the NE very need to rectare 2 From the Managed Network Elements list, select the NE you need to restore.
+Perform one of the following to find the backup you need to restore: a.
 To select from a list of completed backup operations, click (Table row actions), Review backups, View backup history.
 The backup history view appears, displaying a list of backup operations performed on the selected NE. b.
-To select from a list of backup files, click (Table row actions), Review backups, View all backup files .
+To select from a list of backup files, click [(Table row actions), Review backups, View all backup files.
 The backup file view appears, displaying a list of the backup files stored for the selected NE.
 4 Select the successful backup operation or backup file which you need to restore, and click .
 Restore .
 If a default restore operation type is configured, then a restore operation is created and starts immediately; otherwise, the Restore NE form opens.

 5

-If required, choose a restore operation type from the drop-down list in the Restore NE form, then click Restore.
+Ū If required, choose a restore operation type from the drop-down list in the Restore NE form, then click Restore.

 6

 You can view the status of the Restore operation on the Operations tab, and view a record of the completed Restore operation in the Operation History view.

 END OF STEPS